|

 • Staff education and experience with young children.

-• How long the teachers have been at the program.
+• How long have the teachers been in the program?
 (Longer is better.)

-The atmosphere is kid-friendly with learning areas and activities that are right for your child’s age and development.
+The atmosphere is kid-friendly, with learning areas and activities for your child’s age and development.
 Young children learn by exploring and using many skills at once.
 Classrooms need to fit children with activities that work best for them.

 Look for:

-• Everything at kid level, with learning stations, books and activities that are not too easy or too hard for the children in the class.
+• Everything at the kid level, with learning stations, books, and activities that are not too easy or hard for the children in the class.
 This is called developmentally appropriate.

 • The class sizes are small enough that teachers have time to work one-on-one with your child throughout the day.

-• How the teacher uses the Pennsylvania Early Learning Standards in curriculum and learning activities.
+• How do the teachers use the Pennsylvania Early Learning Standards in curriculum and learning activities?

 Find programs that meet your needs.

-If you want to talk with someone to help decide what services are best for you, contact your county’s Early Learning Resource Center (ELRC).
-You can talk to someone over the phone or meet in person.
+If you want to talk with someone to help decide what services are best for you, contact your County’s Early Learning Resource Center (ELRC).
+You can speak to someone over the phone or meet in person.
 They can help you understand all the options available in your area.
 Find your ELRC contact information here.

-You can also search for programs by the age of your child, location, additional services and more.
+You can also search for programs by your child’s age, location, additional services, and more.

 Comments are closed.